SATYAN23/Earth-revovling-around-sun-/README.md

 calculation of velocityof moon revolving around earth and also circumference of revolving circle takes as displacement

-overrall speed of moon around earth is "329.70" as per observations
+overrall distance of moon around earth is "329.70units" as per observations

 # calculated value